 8. You rely solely one type of marketing.

 These days, it seems like people are touting the importance of digital marketing everywhere you look—and for good reason.
-After all, according to Pew Research Center, “77% of online health seekers say they began their last session at a search engine such as Google, Bing, or Yahoo,” and that number will probably only increase as seniors become more and more tech savvy.
+After all, according to Pew Research Center (as quoted by Social Media Today), “77% of online health seekers say they began their last session at a search engine such as Google, Bing, or Yahoo,” and that number will probably only increase as seniors become more and more tech savvy.
 However, the best marketing plan employs a combination of the following strategies:

 - Digital Marketing